DO NOT SUBMIT

 What about simultaneous submissions?

 Yes, but do tell us if you sold it somewhere that would not want us to produce it after they bought it so we don’t waste our time.

 My story has already been published.
 Can I still submit it?

 Yes, as long as you are not violating any terms of your previous contract.
 We do want to know if it is a reprint, and where it has been.
 Say so in your cover letter.

 You rejected my story.
 Can I submit another one?

 Absolutely!
 We rejected your story, not you.
-Part of being a writer is learning how to deal with rejection, so be persistent!
+Be persistent!

 You rejected my story.
 Can I work on it some more and resubmit it?